PeterYegorov/My-Java-Experience/README.md

 3) ```getAverageLength```, ```getLargestSide```, and ```getLargestX``` allow to find additional information about the shape.
 4) ```getLargestPerimeterMultipleFiles``` Returns the largest perimeter when multiple shapes (files) are given.
 5) ```getFileWithLargestPerimeter``` Returns the filename with the largest perimeter of a shape.

+## Finding youtube links

+In this small project, I developed a simple parser that prints all Youtube links from a web page.

+## Finding genes in the DNA
+### Simplified DNA concepts
+The DNA can be represented as a string of Nucleotides (A, G, T, C).
+3 Nucleotides form a Codon.
+A gene starts with ATG - a Start Codon and ends with TAA - a Stop Codon.